willr196/guardian-data-streaming/JV/events-platform.md

 A small community business has reached out to you to create a platform where they can create and share events with members of the community.

-You have been taked with building and hosting a platform (either a website or a mobile app) that allows community members to view, sign up for, and add events to their own personal calendars.
+You have been tasked with building and a mobile app that allows community members to view, sign up for, and add events to their own personal calendars.
 Staff members should have additional functionality to create and manage events.

 ## Minimum Viable Product (MVP)